Castle Craig Hospital Extended Care Unit Follow-Up Study 2000 from 1/9/97 to 31/8/99, Published June 2000

 Individual therapy adopts an eclectic and individualised approach, with all clients working to personalised treatment plans.
 A high percentage of clients arrive with outstanding court appearances, debts and other financial problems.
 Many are homeless and socially deprived and these issues are addressed through liaison with Lawyers, Probation Officers, Housing Officers and Social Services.
 To provide a continuum of support Castle Craig offers aftercare group therapy held at four locations across Scotland.
 All clients are encouraged to attend one or more of these weekly aftercare group sessions on an ongoing basis for a period of up to two years after completing their residential treatment.

 The Follow-Up Study

-No more than 3 relapses and continuously abstinent for at least 3 months before point of follow-up.
+- Good No more than 3 relapses and continuously abstinent for at least 3 months before pointing of follow-up.